stadiamaps/maplibre-search-box/README.md

 Based on the [Stadia Maps TS SDK](https://www.npmjs.com/package/@stadiamaps/api), it automatically handles best-practice functionality for search, including debouncing of requests, caching of previous results, and navigating to the chosen result.

+### Notice: Account Required

+Using this plugin requires creating an account and setting up authentication at [Stadia Maps](https://stadiamaps.com).
+You may use the free tier as long as your usage stays under the limit; additional usage and some advanced functionality requires a paid plan.
+See Stadia Maps' [pricing](https://stadiamaps.com/pricing/) for all the details.

 ## Getting Started

 Adding the search box to a map is straightforward: